 A filing must be submitted to the CCPC prior to the implementation of the merger, and may be made so long as the undertakings involved demonstrate a good faith intention to conclude an agreement.
-This approach is in line with the European Commission's practice under the EUMR.
+This approach is in line with the European Commission's practice under Council Regulation (EC) No. 139/2004.

-Under sections 18(9) and 18(10) of the Act, failure to notify a merger that meets the turnover thresholds is a criminal offence punishable by fines of up to €250,000, plus €25,000 per day for a continued breach.
+Under sections 18(9) and 18(10) of the Competition Acts 2002 to 2017 (the Act) as amended by the Competition (Amendment) Act 2017, failure to notify a merger that meets the turnover thresholds is a criminal offence punishable by fines of up to €250,000, plus €25,000 per day for a continued breach.
 The CCPC cannot impose administrative fines but must refer the matter to the Director for Public Prosecutions to initiate either summary prosecution or prosecution on indictment.